awsdocs/aws-codepipeline-user-guide/doc_source/actions-create-custom-action.md

    }
    ```
 **Note**
 As part of the output of the create\-custom\-action\-type command, the `id` section includes `"owner": "Custom"`\.
-AWS CodePipeline automatically assigns `Custom` as the owner of custom action types\.
+CodePipeline automatically assigns `Custom` as the owner of custom action types\.
 This value can't be assigned or changed when you use the create\-custom\-action\-type command or the update\-pipeline command\.

 ## Create a Job Worker for Your Custom Action<a name="actions-create-custom-action-job-worker"></a>

-Custom actions require a job worker that will poll AWS CodePipeline for job requests for the custom action, execute the job, and return the status result to AWS CodePipeline\.
-The job worker can be located on any computer or resource as long as it has access to the public endpoint for AWS CodePipeline\.
+Custom actions require a job worker that will poll CodePipeline for job requests for the custom action, execute the job, and return the status result to CodePipeline\.
+The job worker can be located on any computer or resource as long as it has access to the public endpoint for CodePipeline\.

 There are many ways to design your job worker\.
-The following sections provide some practical guidance for developing your custom job worker for AWS CodePipeline\.
+The following sections provide some practical guidance for developing your custom job worker for CodePipeline\.

 **Topics**
 + [Choose and Configure a Permissions Management Strategy for Your Job Worker](#actions-create-custom-action-permissions)